mmsaki/zero-knowledge/examples/zk_hash_preImage/readme.md

 In this example we're considering, all inputs are private and there is a single return value of 1, hence Peggy has to define her public input array as follows: `[1]`.

-Peggy can then submit he prrof by calling `verifyTx`.
+Peggy can then submit he proof by calling `verifyTx`.

 Victor monitor the verification smart contract for the return value of Peggy's transaction.
 As soon as he observes a transaction from Peggy's public address with a `true` return value, he can be sure that she has a valid pre-image for the hash he set in the smart contract.

-## Conlusion
+## Conclusion

 Remember that in this example only two parties were involved.
 This special case makes it easy to deal with the trust assumptions of zkSNARKs: only Victor was interested in verifying the claim by Peggy, hence he can trust his execution of the setup phase.

 In general, multiple parties may be interested in verifying the correctness of Peggy's statement.
-For example, in the zero-knowledge based cryptocurrency Zcash, each node needs to be able to validate the correctness of transactions.
+For example, in the zero-knowledge based cryptocurrency ZCash, each node needs to be able to validate the correctness of transactions.
 In order to generalize the setup phase to these multi-party use-cases a tricky process, commonly referred to as "trusted setup" or "ceremony" needs to be conducted.

 ZoKrates would welcome ideas to add support for such ceremonies!